 Demi Geneva Fortson

-Demi is a PhD student in the Biological Sciences department who’s research focus is on molecular neuroscience and health disparities when it comes to genomic and neuroscience research.
+Demi is a PhD student in the Biological Sciences department whose research focus is on molecular neuroscience and health disparities in genomic and neuroscience research.
 A Baltimore, Maryland native, she holds BS and MS degrees from the University of Maryland College Park and Baltimore campuses.
-Seeing first hand how severely underserved and misunderstood mental health in the black community is, compelled her to research the neuropathology of mood and neurodegenerative diseases.
-While in the field, she became shocked to know how little research is focused on black minds.
+Seeing firsthand how severely underserved and misunderstood mental health in the Black community is, she was compelled to research the neuropathology of mood and neurodegenerative diseases.
+While in the field, she was shocked to find how little research is focused on Black minds.
 She uses this knowledge as her motivation to continue research, advocacy, and education through her academic work, non-profit organizations, and social media.

 Prior to Columbia, she was performing research under the African American Neuroscience Initiative, adopted at her Johns Hopkins University affiliate lab.
 She was (and is) an avid mental health advocate and educator in her community.
 She hopes her work will make not only mental health tools and knowledge more accessible to minority communities but also highlight the need for diversity in neuroscience research.